Zumbergz/BGLPredictor/Lit Review Stuff/Papers found to study.md

 	- ANN, time-domain attributes to predict blood glucose levels 15, 30, 45, 60 min in the future.
 	- Features are previous 30 min of BG measurements before a trained model is generated for each patient.
 	- Compares against many other data-driven BG predictors and claims it outperforms.
-	- Believes thta combining time-domain attributes into the input dataresulted in enhanced performance of most prediction models.
+	- Believes that combining time-domain attributes into the input dataresulted in enhanced performance of most prediction models.
 	- *Might be worth looking at Gaussian processes / eXtreme Gradient Boosting*.
 	- **CGM values are the only input**.
 To improve prediction accuracy, time-domain features are also used.
 	- **Data preparation**